-Hearing weird noises when your air conditioner is on?
-There's likely something wrong with your system.
+Hearing weird noises when your air conditioner is running?
+There's probably something wrong with your unit.
 If you don’t fix it, it could lead to extensive—and expensive—issues later.
-We're going to help you find out what’s happening with your air conditioner and what you can do to change it.
+We're going to help you find out what’s going on with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

-- Crackling - Crackling could come from debris in the unit or aging ductwork.
+- Crackling - Crackling could be due to debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
-Aging ductwork can produce noise inside your house.
-Read our crackling noise guide for more information.
+Old ductwork can produce noise inside your house.
+Check out our crackling noise guide for more information.

-- Hissing - Hissing can be caused by a damanged refrigerant line, an internal valve leak or the compressor.
-Check out our hissing noise guide for more info.
+- Hissing - Hissing can come from a damanged refrigerant line, an internal valve leak or the compressor.
+Look through our hissing noise guide for more info.

 - Buzzing - Buzzing is no doubt an electrical issue.
 Check out our buzzing noise guide for more information.

-- Loud Noise - A noticeable noise from your outdoor unit can indicate an issue with your compressor, damper, fan or air handler.
-Read our loud noise guide for additional information.
+- Loud Noise - A noticeable noise from your external unit can indicate an issue with your compressor, damper, fan or air handler.
+Read our loud noise guide for more information.

 Should I keep operating my AC when it’s making a noise?